planetis-m/mimalloc_nim/README.md

-# mimalloc: Use mimalloc in your Nim projects with ARC/ORC
+# mimalloc: A drop-in solution to use mimalloc in Nim

 This package provides an easy way to use mimalloc for Nim with ARC/ORC.
 It includes the necessary configuration and setup to integrate mimalloc into your Nim projects.